awsdocs/amazon-ec2-user-guide/doc_source/iam-policy-structure.md

 ## Policy Syntax<a name="policy-syntax"></a>

 An IAM policy is a JSON document that consists of one or more statements\.
-Each statement is structured as follows:
+Each statement is structured as follows\.

 ```
 {